aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/text/replace/_index.md

 |IsMatchWholeWord|bool|The flag means that only whole word matched are replaced.
 Not used if "IsOldValueRegex" is set.|
 |IsOldValueRegex|bool|The flag means that "OldValue" contains regex expression.|

-Moreover, resource properties are the following:
+The important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |